asmagill/hammerspoon_asm/canvas/README.md

 a[2] = { type = "circle", fillColor = { green = 1 } }
 ~~~

-In addition, you can change a canvas's element using this same style: `a[2].fillColor.alpha = .5` will adjust the alpha value for element 2 of the canvas without adjusting any of the other color fields.
+In addition, you can change a canvas element's attributes using this same style: `a[2].fillColor.alpha = .5` will adjust the alpha value for element 2 of the canvas without adjusting any of the other color fields.
 To replace the color entirely, assign it like this: `a[2].fillColor = { white = .5, alpha = .25 }`

 The canvas defaults can also be accessed with the `_default` field like this: `a._default.strokeWidth = 5`.